rcdevs/nextcloud_openotp_auth/README.md

 ### **********   INSTALLATION   **********
 Compatible Nextcloud 11.x (Tested on 11.0.3)
-Version 1.1
+Version 1.0

 1. If your PHP installation does not have the soap extension, install the php-soap
 ..	package for your Linux distribution.
 With RedHat, do it with 'yum install php-soap'.
-2. Upload user_rcdevsopenotp directory under the 'apps' directory of your ownCloud.
+2. Upload twofactor_rcdevsopenotp directory under the 'apps' directory of your ownCloud.
 3. RCDevsOpenOTP Application folder should have read write permission for the web server
-..	user (under debian/ubutnu : chown -R www-data:www-data user_rcdevsopenotp)
+..	user (under debian/ubuntu : chown -R www-data:www-data twofactor_rcdevsopenotp)
 4. Navigate to the 'Apps' page in Admin.
 ..
-Click on 'user_rcdevsopenotp' in the application list.
+Click on 'OpenOTP Two Factor Authentication' in the application list.
 Then click the 'Enable' button.
-5. Add Custom Content Security Policy in your config/config.php file
-..	'custom_csp_policy' => 'script-src * \'self\' \'unsafe-eval\' \'unsafe-inline\'; '

 ### **********   USAGE  **********

--	Navigate to the 'Admin' page, or go to the 'RCDevs OpenOTP' Application Menu to set at least the server url and the Client Id, Click 'Save'
+-	Navigate to the 'Admin' page / Additional settings, or go directly to the configuration via Admin button in the header
+-	Set at least the server url and the Client Id, Click 'Save'
--	Configure if you want the authentication requests to be sent to OpenOTP on remote access, the loginMode will be forced to LDAP because the Desktop/Mobile application sends authentication for every requests so Two-factor is not possible right now.
-	!!
-IMPORTANT !!
-We recommand to check "Force Remote Password on Desktop/Mobile Apps authentication" and use the Remote Password (=local Owncloud Password)
--	Allow users to administer Two-factor on their profile settings page or not
+-	Allow users to administer Two-factor on their profile settings page or not.
+When activated, User goes to Personnal section to enable or not Two-Factor on his account.
--	At first Login, owncloud displays a popup with a Random Generated Password to use for remote connection.
-	If users don't keep safely the code on first login, they will be able to do it in "Personal" area on nexts logins.
--	During configuration of your plugin:
-		-> Select "Two-Factor OR Standard authentication (Enable OpenOTP or Owncloud Password)", even if you are not able to connect, Owncloud password remains active.
-		-> Disable "Allow users to administer Two-factor on their profile settings page"
--	After successfully authenticate with OTP, enable OpenOTP for all user If "Allow users to administer Two-factor on their profile settings page" is checked, users are able to deactivate Two-Factor
+-	It's possible to use LDAP/AD Integration (user_ldap) application with RCDEvs OpenOTP (twofactor_rcdevsopenotp) app.
+Be sure to configure
+	LDAP plugin to create your local user with the uid/samaccountname, otherwise a random generated string is used for username when accounts are auto-created during import process.
+To do this, click on Expert tab, and fill in "Override UUID detection" with the correct login name based on your LDAP directory (uid/samaccountname...)
 -	!!
 IMPORTANT !! keep an admin user working without otp in case of a problem.
 If not you can:
 		->  Switch authentication method to Standard (Owncloud password):
-			"UPDATE *PREFIX*appconfig SET configvalue = 0 WHERE appid = 'user_rcdevsopenotp' AND configkey = 'rcdevsopenotp_authentication_method'
+			"UPDATE *PREFIX*appconfig SET configvalue = 0 WHERE appid = 'twofactor_rcdevsopenotp' AND configkey = 'rcdevsopenotp_authentication_method'
 		->  Disable openOTP authentication for one (admin?) user:
-			"DELETE FROM *PREFIX*appconfig WHERE userid = 'username' AND appid = 'user_rcdevsopenotp' AND configkey = 'enable_openotp'
+			"DELETE FROM *PREFIX*appconfig WHERE userid = '%yourusername%' AND appid = 'twofactor_rcdevsopenotp' AND configkey = 'enable_openotp'
 			Replace *PREFIX* by owncloud table prefix 'oc_' by default